allevidev/allevi-coding-challenge/README.md

             "extruder5": "Collagen"
         },
         "crosslinking": {
-            "cl_duration": 12415,     // cross link for 12415 milliseconds
+            "cl_duration": 12415,     // Cross link for 12415 milliseconds
             "cl_enabled": true,
             "cl_intensity": 80
         },
         "resolution": {
-            "layerHeight": 0.2,       // each layer is 0.2mm thick
+            "layerHeight": 0.2,       // Each layer is 0.2mm thick
-            "layerNum": 33            // this print is made up of 33 layers },
+            "layerNum": 33            // This print is made up of 33 layers },
-        "wellplate": 96
-    },
+        "wellplate": 96               // This print was identically replicated into each of the 96 wells in the well-plate },
-    "print_data": {                   // output data of the completed print
+    "print_data": {                   // Output data of the completed print
         "deadPercent": 53.09,
-        "elasticity": 47.42,          // the higher the value, the greater the elasticity "livePercent": 37.42
+        "elasticity": 47.42,          // The higher the value, the greater the elasticity "livePercent": 37.42
     },
 }